 Outcomes/output and TRLs:

-As with all ADAC products, research team and center leadership will ensure dissemination of all suitable data: All data produced during this project will be made publicly available.

 Outcomes.

-Researchers will deliver advanced integration of Arctic environmental factors associated with specific vessel classification with knowledge associated with a Mariner Decision Support Tool oriented to U.S. Arctic EEZ to transition to either USNIC or National Weather Service (depending on USCG Project Champion, USNIC and NWS decisions).

 Outputs:

 Technical Report: Creating a report with all the results of this research for USCG and DHS S&T OUP.
-The published works will include a peer-reviewed scientific article.
-This will conclude in program year 7.
-ADAC will also post all data and reports to the Center’s website.

 Mariner Decision Support Tool oriented to U.S. Arctic EEZ to transition to either USNIC or National Weather Service (depending on USCG Project Champion, USNIC and NWS decisions.

-As planned via ADAC Year 6 and Year 7 workplan, researchers will advance Year 6 research accomplishments into Year 7 in order to develop a finalized set of ARCTICE algorithms for U.S. Arctic waters in the Bering, Chukchi and Beaufort Sea.
+As planned via ADAC Year 6, researchers developed a finalized set of ARCTICE algorithms for U.S. Arctic waters in the Bering, Chukchi and Beaufort Sea.
 The current algorithm produces charts for these regions, and researchers continue to advance with automation.

 The team has finalized vessel a classification system for U.S. waters in the Bering, Chukchi and Beaufort Sea.
 Namely, we investigated the relationship between IMO, ABS, and Baltic systems, and can offer guidance on how those systems are related.
 ARCTICE charts will display IMO classes.
 Further discussion will take place in year 7 as to how ABS and/or Baltic classes will be used/displayed.

-As of end of ADAC Program Year 6, researchers were continuing discussions with both USNIC & or National Weather Service in determining which organization is better suited to operate ARCTICE for U.S. waters in the Bering, Chukchi and Beaufort Sea.
-Further discussion is planned for year 7.
+During the end of ADAC Program Year 6, researchers engaged in discussions with both USNIC & or National Weather Service in determining which organization is better suited to operate ARCTICE for U.S. waters in the Bering, Chukchi and Beaufort Sea.
+Further discussions are planned for year 7.

 Technology Readiness Level (TRL):